volusion/element/content/tutorials/product-landing-page.md

 1. Page Title: `Product Landing`
 2. Page Path: `/product/:pageUrlText`

-_Note 1: make sure you have a `/` character at the start of `/product/:pageUrlText`!
+_**Note 1:** Make sure you have a `/` character at the start of `/product/:pageUrlText`.
 Notice also that the **:pageUrlText** matches the variable name you used earlier in the product landing configs._

-_Note 2: If you decide to use this page to replace the Product Details, you must use the path `/p/:pageUrlText`, or unexpected things may break, such as the sitemap._
+_**Note 2:** If you decide to use this page to replace the Product Details, you must use the path `/p/:pageUrlText` or unexpected breaks may occur, such as the sitemap._

-Leave the rest of the fields blank.

-Then click the **Done** button at the bottom of the panel.
+Leave the rest of the fields blank, then click the **Done** button at the bottom of the panel.

 Site Designer will redirect you to your new Product Landing page.

 ## Add the Product Landing Block to Its Page

-You're on the product landing page, so start adding a block by clicking on the **Add Block** link:
+Click the **Add Block** link:

 ![Add Block](addBlockLink.png)

-This will open the **Add a Block** panel, where you can select from block categories.
-Click on the **Misc** category.
-You'll recall this was the category you published your blocks into earlier.
+This will open the "Add a Block" panel, where you can select from block categories.
+Click on the **Misc** category—you'll recall this was the category you published your blocks into earlier.

 ![Product Blocks](productBlocksLink.png)

-Locate the **Product Landing Tutorial Block** that you published, and click the **Add Block** button:
+Locate the "Product Landing Tutorial Block" that you published, and click the **Add Block** button:

 ![Product Landing Tutorial Block](productLandingTutorialBlockLink.png)

 You should see your product landing block appear in the main panel of Site Designer.
-It should look something like this, but with the name of an arbitrary product from your store.
+It should look something like this, but with the name of an arbitrary product from your store:

 ![Product Landing Block contents](productLandingBlockInSiteDesigner.png)

-If there is an error at this point, refresh your browser window and choose "Product Landing" from the page dropdown again.
+If there is an error at this point, refresh your browser window and choose **Product Landing** from the page drop-down again.
 You may also have to navigate back to editing your theme after refreshing the page.

 ## Preview Your Page